Scout Client

 delete_document(document_id)

-Remove a document from the database, as well as all indexes.
+Remove a document from the database, as well as all indexes, metadata, and attachments.

 get_document(document_id)